d1618033/python-redfish-utility/docs/slate/source/includes/_errors.md

 76	| iLO RESTful API BLOB override error.
 77	| Error occurred during the blob operation after maximum retries.
 80	| Resource allocation errors.
-81	| Error occured during encryption.
+81	| Error occurred during encryption.
 82	| The drive is missing.
 83	| The requested path is unavailable.
 100	| BIOS provider is unregistered.
 Please refer to the documentation for details on this issue.
 101	| Failed to download component.
 102	| Update service busy.
-104	| Error occured in the order of task queue items.
 103	| Failed to upload component.
+104	| Error occurred in the order of task queue items.
 255	| A general error occurred while manipulating server settings.
 See the error message for details.

 <aside class="warning">You might encounter the following error message: <b>Missing token required for operation</b>. <b>Please add the proper token</b>.
 To resolve this error, add the BIOS password for the server when executing the commands.</aside>